prateekkumaroriginal/Todo-list/README.md

 # Todo-list
-A very simple classic Todo List App.
+A Todo List app where you can add new items and delete them.
+You can also create custom lists.

 # Tech Stack
 - Node.js